tumblr tracker

 ALOHA!
 Subscribe today to receive free Oahu Updates!

-Discover the Iolani Palace
+Discover the Royal Hawaiian Iolani Palace

 Iolani Palace is one of Oahu's most revered National Historic Landmarks, and a must on the list of things to do in Oahu.
 This historic Honolulu Attraction is located in the civic center downtown Honolulu, and is actually the second palace that was commissioned to be the official residence of the Hawaiian monarchy.
 Today self guided and docent-led tours are given on the Hawaiian Palace, and depicting the history that took place here.